carlow78/fruit-memory/README.md

 # Acknowledgements

-The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
-Thank you to my mentor Precious Ijege for his input and sharing projects similar to mine and [Ewan's](https://github.com/EwanColquhoun/wawaswoods) excellent documentations, the Slack community, the Stack Overflow community and all at the Code Institute for their help and support.
+The site was completed as a Portfolio 2 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
+Thank you to my mentor Precious Ijege for his input.
+And to our Code Institute Facilatator Kamil Wojciechowski for sharing  the Slack community, the Stack Overflow community and all at the Code Institute for their help and support.

 [Back to top](<#contents>)